License GuideSOC 51-8031

 Read more

 Wastewater treatment plant operators must complete continuing education to renew their licenses.
-Your state's board sets the required hours and topics each renewal cycle.
-Common requirements include ethics training and state-specific regulations.
-Check your state board's requirements for exact numbers and deadlines.
+Your state board sets the hour requirement and mandates specific topics, often including ethics and state regulations.
+Check your state's rules for exact numbers and subject areas.

 Is This For You